 by Franz Muehlthaler, mortgage adviser, Holroyd Miller Properties

-Franz Muehlthaler is a mortgage adviser for Holroyd Miller Properties in association with Reach 4 Mortgage Solutions and Mortgage Advice Bureau
+*Franz Muehlthaler, mortgage adviser, Holroyd Miller Properties in association with Reach 4 Mortgage Solutions and Mortgage Advice Bureau